cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

     },
     ```

-9. In fact, this latest test case will pass, unless you update the `Validate()` method of the genesis to not allow duplicate player addresses.
+9. This latest test case will pass, unless you update the `Validate()` method of the genesis to not allow duplicate player addresses.
 This is inspired by `types/genesis.go` and best kept in a separate `types/leaderboard.go`:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/x/checkers/types/leaderboard.go#L12-L24]
     func (leaderboard Leaderboard) Validate() error {